MOTIVA — Work Motivation Profile · BD SELECT

 Protect the Impact supply

-Purpose is the one strong driver her job actually feeds (7/10), and it is what keeps her going day to day.
-Keep her close to visible results when her role changes.
-Losing this while autonomy is already starved is what would make her leave.
+Purpose is the one strong driver {P} job feeds well (7/10).
+It keeps {O} going day to day.
+Keep {O} close to visible results when {P} role changes.
+Losing this while autonomy is already starved is what would make {O} leave.

 3